Dabbling in Jet Lag

 After payment, you will receive a receipt by email.
 You will need to show this receipt when you pick up your Titre de Séjour.

 Now, you can take a break!
 You have two years before you will need to renew your Titre de Séjour.
-While it was a long process, there are a lot of advantages to having a long-stay French visa.
+While it’s a long process, there are a lot of advantages to having a long-stay French visa.
 The most obvious is that you will be eligible to apply for French citizenship.
 And, I don’t need to state the advantages of having an EU passport.

 Bon Courage!